 Do you want a successful business blog?
-Then grab a coffee and take 10 to sit down and have a good read through this.
+Then grab a coffee and take 15 to sit down and have a good read through this or watch the video.
 By the end of it you should be well on your way to writing compelling posts.

 These days blogging is a standard pastime for many businesses.
 They do it to get noticed, to demonstrate their expertise, to keep their customers interested and regularly updated content gets them noticed on Google.
 Companies that blog have 55% more website visitors.

 Generally the reasons people give for not blogging are that they don’t have time, they have nothing interesting to say, nobody cares what they have to say, they are not writers or they find the whole content marketing and SEO thing completely confusing.

 But consistent blogging:

 - Gives your brand a voice that people can connect with.

 - Solves your current and future clients needs, by addressing their questions through high quality content.

 - Highlights the fact that you are a thought leader and a solver of problems, an expert in your field.